zachvalenta/jvns.ca/source/_posts/2014-09-18-you-can-be-a-kernel-hacker.markdown

 So when you call the `open()` function in Python, somewhere down the stack that eventually uses the `open` system call.

 That's all you need to know about the kernel for now!
-It's a big program, and you interact with it using system calls.
+It's a bunch of C code that's running all the time on your computer, and you interact with it using system calls.

 ### Why learn about the Linux kernel, anyway?